TommyStarK/obskit/README.md

 # obskit

-`obskit` is an attempt to create a toolkit to ease the setup of an « observability as a service » solution running on Kubernetes and designed to « observe » Kubernetes cluster(s).
+`obskit` is an attempt to ease the setup of an observability stack running on Kubernetes.
+It is relying exclusively upon [Grafana's open source projects](https://github.com/grafana), the `LGTM` stack.

-`obskit` is relying exclusively upon [Grafana's open source projects](https://github.com/grafana), the `LGTM` stack.
-The idea is to have an ad-hoc, reproducible, configurable, extendable way of deploying grafana's tools in a dedicated cluster for observability and run the telemetry agent on Kubernetes cluster(s) we want to watch over.
+The idea is to have an ad-hoc, reproducible, configurable, extendable way of deploying Grafana's tools in a dedicated cluster for observability.
+It also helps to deploy the agent on the Kubernetes cluster(s) of your choice, giving you the freedom to choose which application(s) you want to monitor.

-`obskit` aims to be production-ready.
-Meaning all components are deployed in `microservices` mode and settings for production readiness will be documented [here](https://github.com/TommyStarK/obskit#production-readiness).
+The stack is deployed in `microservices` mode.
+You will find a [section](https://github.com/TommyStarK/obskit#production-readiness) gathering the different links I found useful to decide how to properly deploy this stack to be used in production and meet my needs/constraints.
 It covers things like capacity planning, pod resources, data persistence, using Ingress, autoscaling, rolling updates and self-monitoring.

 The `LGTM` stack: